Golf Guides · 2 June 2026

 Golf in Canary Islands or Costa Del Sol?
 An Honest Comparison

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 Which is better for golf — the Canary Islands or the Costa del Sol?
+Canary Islands By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 At a glance Which is better for golf — the Canary Islands or the Costa del Sol?
 Neither is simply better; they suit different golfers.
-The Costa del Sol is the denser, more celebrated golf coast — a tight cluster of championship […]
+The Costa del Sol is the denser, more celebrated golf coast — […]

 It is one of the most common questions we are asked: for winter sun and a great golf trip, do you point the clubs towards the Canary Islands or the Costa del Sol?
 Both are Spanish, both are warm, both are wonderful — and yet they offer quite different holidays.
 One is a tight, storied golf coast humming with energy; the other is a scatter of volcanic islands where the pace slows and the ocean is never far from the fairway.